 How to clean a microwave with vinegar

-White vinegar is a potent cleaning agent, while you can use apple cider vinegar also) and so like lemon, works wonders when cleaning the inside of your microwave also.
-You could also combine both.
+White vinegar is a potent cleaning agent, you can use apple cider vinegar also) and you can combine it with lemon for an even more intense clean.

 Note: When cleaning a microwave's exterior, don’t spray any cleaning solution directly onto the microwave as you may risk getting cleaner in the vent holes.
 Instead, spray on a wet cloth or sponge and wipe all over the surface.
 Dry off with a clean paper towel and dust with a duster.

-How to clean the inside of a microwave and remove stuck on food
+How to remove stuck on food in a microwave

 For any stuck on, spattered food spots you might find on the walls or ceiling of your microwave (even following the lemon and vinegar methods above) try the following:

 1. Use a scourer or hard bristled toothbrush dipped in hot, soapy water, or a little baking soda.